shylu-frosch/shylu-frosch.github.io/about/about.md

 <summary> Implementation based on <b>Xpetra</b> </summary>
 <div markdown="1">

----
+<a href="https://trilinos.github.io/xpetra.html" target="_blank">Xpetra</a> enables the use of both Trilinos linear algebra frameworks,  <a href="https://trilinos.github.io/epetra.html" target="_blank">Epetra</a> and <a href="https://trilinos.github.io/epetra.html" target="_blank">Tpetra</a>.

-*FROSch* now supports the Kokkos programming model though the use of Tpetra matrices.
-The *FROSch* library can therefore profit from the efforts of the Kokkos package to obtain performance portability by template meta- programming, also on modern hybrid architectures with accelerators.
+*FROSch* now supports the Kokkos programming model though the use of <a href="https://trilinos.github.io/epetra.html" target="_blank">Tpetra</a>.
+The *FROSch* library can therefore profit from the efforts of the Kokkos package to obtain performance portability by template meta-programming, also on modern hybrid architectures with accelerators.

----

 </div>
 </details>